Guide to PICAXE Selection

 The first number in the chip type designation indicates the number of pins - a PICAXE 08M has 8 pins and a 28X2 has 28 pins.

 Data and scratchpad memory is expressed in bytes.
 On M series chips data memory is shared with program memory.
 On the chart you will therefore see data memory expressed as a number of bytes minus whatever has been consumed by the program.
+On 18M2 the upper 256 bytes are shared between program and data (2048 in total).
+For programs that are less than 1792 bytes long all 256 bytes of data memory are available - programs longer than 1792 will begin to consume data memory.
 In X series chips the data memory is distinct and therefore the entire amount listed is available.

 i2c enabled chips are able to interface with a number of i2c compliant devices including EEPROM memory which provides access to large amounts of data storage.

 On some chips certain pins can be configured as either input or output.
-On these chips the number of ports is expressed as a range.
-The total number of inputs and outputs cannot, of course, exceed the total number of available pins which is provided in the I/O column.
+On these chips the number of inputs or outputs is expressed as a range.

 Other Articles You Might Find Enjoyable